motion/orbit/plan.md

 keys to success

 * making the summary really work well
-* befriending our integration companies
+* having a properly impressive launch
-* working a long beta with influential people
+* working with some big SV influencers early in beta to get hype
-* ensuring the PR around user-alignment catches (not scary big brother)
+* ensuring the messaging around user-alignment is clear (not scary big brother)
-  * this requires us to have clear user-friendly monetization plan from start
+* monetize from the start

 how features justify inclusion